ivelasq/gasp2025-quarto-exercises/README.md

-# gasp2025-quarto-exercises
+# Quarto---To Tell Your Story with Data
+## Government Advances in Statistical Programming (GASP) 2025

 Exercises for the "Quarto---To Tell Your Story with Data" workshop at GASP 2025